Support the bold City of London Transport Strategy

 - Boroughs: City of London

-This is a visionary strategy that clearly puts walking, cycling and public transport at the top of the transport hierarchy, to both keep the City moving and also keep it globally competitive, as cities strive to attract the best talent by increasing the quality of urban spaces.
-It means that, like Waltham Forest and Enfield in outer London, the City is set to become a beacon of best practice on Healthy Streets, walking and cycling in London.
+This is a visionary strategy that clearly prioritises walking, cycling and public transport until 2044, to both keep the City moving and also keep it globally competitive, as cities strive to attract the best talent by increasing the quality of urban spaces.

 The image above is the proposed core cycle network that, when complete, will be either on streets with less than 150 motor vehicle movements in its peak hour (which is broadly in line with LCC’s policy on motor traffic volumes of less than 2,000 Passenger Car equivalent Units or PCUs daily), or with 2 metre wide protected cycle tracks (with a minimum “effective width” of 1.5m) per direction of travel.